-- The mode generally propagates in the ion-diamagnetic direction (figure 2). - The mode is EM (P.1). - The mode eigenfunction is strongly peaked in ballooning space and the mode has twisting parity (P.2).

-- The mode is driven by the pressure gradient (P.5) and by β (see discussion in section 5.2). - The mode is unstable in a regime well below the ideal $n = \infty$ MHD limit. - The mode is sensitive to how the pressure gradient is varied e.g. it varies more strongly with the electron temperature gradient than with the ITG (P.6). - The mode is driven by trapped electrons (P.7). - The mode couples smoothly to an electrostatic instability (see discussion in section 5.2). - The mode requires access to δB{\parallel} drive in order to be unstable (see discussion in section 6).
+- The mode generally propagates in the ion-diamagnetic direction (Figure 2). - The mode is electromagnetic (P.1). - The mode eigenfunction is strongly peaked in ballooning space and the mode has tearing parity (P.2). - The mode is driven by the pressure gradient (P.5) and by β (see discussion in §5.1). - The mode is unstable in a regime well below the ideal $n = \infty$ MHD limit. - The mode is sensitive to how the pressure gradient is varied e.g., it varies more strongly with the electron temperature gradient than with the ion temperature gradient (P.6). - The mode is driven by trapped electrons (P.7). - The mode couples smoothly to an electrostatic instability (see discussion in §5.1). - The mode requires access to δB{\parallel} drive in order to be unstable (see discussion in §6).